-As per the sources, the sources of water heating and air conditioning are being investigated.
+As per the sources the sources of water heating and air conditioning are being investigated.
 The authorities are looking for any possible leaks in the water heater or the air conditioners.

 The Tourist’s families are not satisfied with the autopsy, demanding another one.
-This information has been confirmed by the Health Minister of Bahamas, Dr. Michael Darville.
+This information has been confirmed by the Health Minister of the Bahamas, Dr. Michael Darville.
 According to the minister, the investigation is still ongoing, and they are still looking into the matter.
-Checks and inquiries at the Sandals Emerald Bay resort are getting to the bottom of the matter.
+Checks and inquiries at the Sandals Emerald Bay resort are getting to the bottom of the case.

 He also added that they found no traces of trauma during the autopsy and medical examination.
 Most importantly, they have never seen foul play in such cases.
 Austin Chiarella Talks about his Parents Austin Chiarella, the son of Mr. and Mrs. Chiarella, stated that his parents were so happy and excited before they left for the Bahamas.

 They were visiting the Bahamas to celebrate their wedding anniversary.
 He revealed that he had never imagined that something like this would happen to his parents.
-Austin revealed that his mother could not move at all as she woke up and saw his dad on the floor.
+Austin revealed that his mother could not move as she woke up and saw his dad on the floor.
 His mother said that she felt her entire body was swollen, and she had to scream for help.

-The Bahamas Police Commissioner, Paul Rolle, has also confirmed that none of the victims had eaten food from the same place before the eating.
+The Bahamas Police Commissioner, Paul Rolle, has also confirmed that none of the victims had eaten food from the same place before eating.
 They all went to different places, and the timings of their treatments were also different.

 Prime Minister Chester Cooper said the cause of death is unknown but suspected no foul play.
-It is expected that more information may soon be released surrounding the matter by the Bahamas’ local authorities
+It is expected that more information may soon be released surrounding the matter by the Bahamas’ local authorities.

 Assuming there is a Bahamanian Wrongful Death statute, plaintiffs and defendants will face many jurisdictional and financial hurdles like dismissals for forum non-conveniens.
-The bottom line is, the parties will face conflict of law issues and diversity issues over the rights and duties of the parties.
+The bottom line is the parties will face a conflict of law issues and diversity issues over the rights and duties of the parties.
 (Here is a sample brief of how to sue Sandals) Only a crack team of legal experts can take on Sandals.
 Are you ready to sue?
 Let’s go!

-These may be defendants in the U.S., including travel agents who sold the tickets to the Great Exuma Island resort, or American-based sister companies of the hotel.
+These may be defendants in the U.S., including travel agents who sold the tickets to the Great Exuma Island resort or American-based sister companies of the hotel.
 Don’t let the statute of limitations expire by sleeping on your rights.
-You could be entitled to significant financial compensation for this health emergency, with the help of our superior personal injury attorneys in Los Angeles.
+You could be entitled to significant financial compensation for this health emergency with the help of our superior personal injury attorneys in Los Angeles.